 Consider yourself lucky if you own a new KitchenAid stand mixer (or a refurbished model).
 I used to think this giant kitchen tool just took up a massive amount of space on the kitchen counter and a hand mixer or food processor could do the job just as well.
 Then, I got one and I was completely amazed.
-There are so many stand mixer recipes that go way beyond just mixing up a batch of chocolate chip cookies.
-You won't believe the amount of things to make with KitchenAid mixer.
+There are so many stand mixer recipes that go way beyond just mixing up a batch of chocolate chip cookies or a chocolate cake recipe.
+You won't believe the number of things to make with a KitchenAid mixer.

 Here are nine ways to use your stand mixer in all your best recipes (and how to find some new ones).

 1. Easily shred chicken breasts.

 This way to use a stand mixer for my weeknight standby recipe really blew my mind the first time I read about it.
 I've spent my entire chef's career hand-shredding chicken - why wasn't I using the KitchenAid with the paddle attachment?
 All you need to do is flip the switch and the mixer does all the work for you.

 Place your cooked chicken in the bowl of the KitchenAid while they're still warm.
 You can use any of the attachments, but I think the paddle attachment works best.
 Turn the mixer on and let the gadget shred away!
 This trick should work with pulled pork or shredded beef, too.